neoinsanity/windmills/prototype_lightning/speed_record.md

-* Doing it on the DB, Frederic said that it can handle at max 100 relationships/ distance calculations per s.
+* Doing it on the DB engine, it is said that it can handle at max 100 relationships/ distance calculations per s.
-* With geopandas + zmq + gevent with the right architecture, in Andu's laptop: 400 relationships/ calculations in 90s
+* With geopandas + zmq + gevent with the right architecture, in Andu's laptop: 400 relationships/ distance calculations in 90s or roughly 0.25 operation per second.
 * With geopy + zmq + gevent with the right architecture, in Andu's laptop: 400 relationships/ calculations in 0.04s.
 This is 10k operations/ s.
 * Without calculating distance: 400 relationships/ calculations in 0.02s.
 This is 20k operations/ s.